"The Role of Social Innovation in Democracy"

 Senior Fellow at the Hoover Institution and at the Freeman Spogli Institute for International Studies, Stanford University

-Academic Editor, Stanford Social Innovation Review; Codirector, Global Innovation for Impact Lab at Stanford PACS
+Academic Editor at Stanford Social Innovation Review; Codirector, Global Innovation for Impact Lab at Stanford PACS

 Send a message to the SSIR Events help line below, or call (650) 721-2344